10 unexpected and hidden costs of moving house

 If you are moving within the same area then it may not cost you anything aside from your time to search for a new property and go for viewings.
 However, if you are relocating then you need to factor in the cost of viewings through travel and accommodation required to make this possible.
 Even if you are moving to the other side of town you’ll need to spend money on fuel or public transport to view houses.

-Looking for more ways to save money?
-Check out my massive money saving tips section and find some great deals on my UK voucher codes and free money pages!
+Looking for more ways to save money or get more money?
+Find some great deals on my UK voucher codes and free money pages!

 Want to manage your finances better?
 Here are loads of family finance tips and helpful debt articles.